 Her work at Apple defined the weird anti-PR space the company cultivated.
 No one can say that Apple is bad at PR (that would be ridiculous).
 However, the company doesn’t try to be particularly good at it, either — at least not in the traditional way.

 Plenty of PR executives endlessly flatter journalists to try to secure favorable coverage.
 Cotton was more than capable of pushing to get the publicity she wanted, but her job was also about courting only the coverage Apple wanted.
 Like Jobs, she prided herself on saying “no” to far more than she said “yes” to.
 It was a different school of PR, and it worked flawlessly.

 How hardnosed PR helped shape Apple

 As Cotton once told journalist Kara Swisher, “I am not here to make friends with reporters, I am here to put a light on and sell Apple products.”
-(Swisher’s farewell article about Cotton is well worth reading for something more nuanced than the countless stories denouncing the publicist as a “wicked witch” of Apple.)
+(Swisher’s article about Cotton’s departure from Apple is well worth reading for something more nuanced than the countless stories denouncing the publicist as a “wicked witch” of Apple.)

 “Katie has given her all to this company for over 18 years,” he wrote.
 “She has wanted to spend time with her children for some time now.
 We are really going to miss her.”